 There’s a hardy breed of white-faced sheep known for their tenacity, alertness, friendliness, and, best of all, their wool and meat production.
 The Cheviot sheep is a sheep breed like no other.
 Not only does it have a host of distinctive characteristics, but it also looks quite different from any other sheep breed.

-Mostly raised for their wool and extreme hardiness, there are several good reasons why sheep farmers might want to consider breeding and raising Cheviot sheep.
-Let’s take a quick look at the origin, history, and some characteristics of the Cheviot sheep breed.
+Mostly raised for their meat, wool, and extreme hardiness, there are several good reasons why sheep farmers might want to consider breeding and raising Cheviot sheep.

 Cheviot Sheep Origin and History